iltuoconsulenteit/DocCropper/README.md

 To activate Pro or Full editions:
 - Provide a valid license key in `settings.json`, `.env`, or the Licenses panel
 - Developer keys unlock all features for testing when `DOCROPPER_DEV_LICENSE` matches your `license_key`
+- Mobile signing is enabled automatically when a developer key is used
 - You can generate a suitable `.env` by running `scripts/setup_license.bat` (or `.sh` / `.command`) and entering your details
 - Set `LICENSE_CHECK=true` to verify the key with a remote server.
 With `LICENSE_CHECK=false` (default) the app trusts the provided key.